youngbloood/gopool/README.md

 A: queue is a double link list, Pop() the head and return head-node, and then push the node into queue tail, then pool can send v into the head-node's channel.

-Q: when invoke function `.Done(size int)` to reduce the goroutine in pool, Will the data be lost?
+Q: when invoke function `.Expand(reduce int)` to reduce the goroutine in pool, Will the data be lost?

 A: Done is a lazy reduce, when invoke it, it will mark reduce number in queue, after the `Pop()`, close(channel) reduce the goroutine number really.